belsander/docker-backintime/README.md

 ## wake-on-lan
 Same as `latest`, but with the additional feature of powering on the backup target with WOL and shutting it down again after the backup.
+For shutting down the backup target, please have a look at the bottom of this file so see how you have to configure sudoers for the backup target.

 # Usage